conda/conda/docs/source/examples/create.rst

 In this next example, rather than selecting an environment directory with a prefix, we will use the name option (``-n/--name``).
-This will create an environment in the default Anaconda/envs ROOT_DIR (which can be displayed by using conda's :ref:`locations <location_example>` option), where it will be discoverable by using conda's
+This will create an environment in the default Anaconda/envs ROOT_DIR (which can be displayed by using conda's :ref:`locations <locations_example>` option), where it will be discoverable by using conda's
 :ref:`envs <envs_example>` option.

 .. code-block:: bash